Former Barclays bank set to open as vegan-friendly cafe

 Jamie Honeywood Archant Norwich Norfolk

-A historic building which was once a town's bank will be transformed into a cafe specialising in vegan, vegetarian and raw food.
+A historic building which was once a town's bank will be transformed into a restaurant specialising in vegan, vegetarian and raw food.

 Since it closed in 2017, the old Barclays bank on Church Plain in Loddon had been left abandoned and in a deteriorated state.

-However, Robin and Elena Wetherall have taken to renovating the building, which was remodelled in 1905, into a cafe named The Terrace.
+However, Robin and Elena Wetherall have taken to renovating the building, which was remodelled in 1905, into a restaurant named The Terrace.

 Mr Wetherall, who lives in Loddon, said: "I have just enjoyed working on the project, we have been quite involved everyday."